sodadata/docs/soda-sql/scan-yaml.md

 If you decide to create your own scan YAML files manually, best practice dictates that you name the YAML file using the same name as the dataset in your warehouse.

-**Tip:** Use the `soda analyze --help` command to review optional parameters you can include to customize the analysis.
+**Tip:** Use the `soda analyze --help` command to review options you can include to customize the analysis.
 For example, use `soda analyze --include customer` to analyze only the dataset named `customer` in your data source.

 ## Anatomy of the scan YAML file